Types of Coping Mechanisms and How to Be Emotionally Resilient

 Exercise offers many health benefits, including regulating stress.
 It allows you to focus on a physical activity, enabling you to listen and respond to your body’s needs while stimulating endorphins to help improve your moods.

-How a Life Coach Helps Build Emotional Resilience With Effective Coping Mechanisms
+How a Life Coach Can Help You Build Healthy Coping Mechanisms

 A life coach can guide you to become more emotionally resilient by increasing your self-awareness.
 They will help you identify situations or instances that trigger a stressful reaction and pinpoint defense mechanisms or dysfunctional coping mechanisms you may have been doing.
 They will also push you outside your comfort zone so you can explore and adjust to new ways to cope.